 The additional bias resistor is shown marked with '*', and it connects to the ADC's supply voltage (typically 5V or 3.3V).
 The DC blocking capacitor (C2) is required whether you apply a DC offset or not, because there will be some offset from the first opamp (U1A) when a 1GΩ input resistor is used.
 The -3dB frequency with the 100µF cap shown is 0.016Hz without the DC offset or 0.032Hz if it's included.
 No additional filtering is needed because C2 will filter out any noise from the 5V supply.
-The low pass filter (R6, C3) gives an upper -3dB frequency of 72Hz, but C3 can be omitted if no HF rolloff is needed, and R6 can then be reduced to 100 ohms.
+The low pass filter (R6, C3) gives an upper -3dB frequency of 21kHz (3.3nF) or 72Hz (1µF), and C3 can be omitted if no HF rolloff is needed.
+R6 can then be reduced to 100 ohms.

 Figure 9 - Complete High Impedance Preamp

 A switch is included to allow the gain to be switched from x1 to x10.
 When the switch is open, the opamp has full feedback and operates as a buffer.
 When closed, R2 is in circuit and increases the gain to x10.
 This is optional.
 Feel free to add another switch and resistor that can also be switched into circuit, increasing the gain to x100 (resistor values must be changed - see below).
 If both switches are closed the gain will be x102 (close enough).